TomieH/github.io/index.md

 * 1997: Outer Limits – Genetische Botschaft

 Best quote:
 > Any kind of crisis can be good.
-It wakes you up.
+It wakes you up!